Calum MacLeod (of Raasay): Road building

+Calum's Road

 After decades of unsuccessful campaigning by the inhabitants of the north end of Raasay for a road, and several failed grant applications, Calum decided to build the road himself.
 Purchasing Thomas Aitken's manual Road Making & Maintenance: A Practical Treatise for Engineers, Surveyors and Others (London, 1900), for half a crown, he started work, replacing the old narrow footpath.
 Over a period of about ten years (1964–1974), he constructed 1+3/4 mi of road between Brochel Castle and Arnish, using little more than a shovel, a pick and a wheelbarrow.
 Initial blasting work was carried out and funded, to the sum of £1,900, by the Department of Agriculture's Engineering Department, who supplied a compressor, explosives, driller, blaster, and men.

 Several years after its completion, the road was finally adopted and surfaced by the local council.
 By then, Calum and his wife, Lexie, were the last inhabitants of Arnish.
+Today it is commonly referred to as Calum's Road.

 Recognition

 Calum was awarded the British Empire Medal "for maintaining supplies to the Rona light".
 The citation could not say for constructing a road which had been the subject of conflict with the authorities for twenty years.

 Calum's Road has been commemorated in music by Capercaillie on their 1988 album The Blood is Strong and in a book by Roger Hutchinson.
 A major film was also planned with the rights to the book having been bought by HandMade Films with the intention of producing the film in partnership with UK Made Films and with a screenplay written by the Scottish writer Colin MacDonald.
 These plans however have not come to fruition.

 A cairn beside his road near Brochel Castle commemorates Calum's achievements.
 It is inscribed in Gaelic and then English.
 This cairn was built by Donald John Graham of Portree, Skye.

-A song on Scottish band Runrig's eleventh studio album The Stamping Ground, entitled Wall of China / One Man was inspired by Calum's story.
+A song on Scottish band Runrig's eleventh studio album The Stamping Ground, entitled "Wall of China/One Man" was inspired by Calum's story.

 A play Calum's Road was adapted by David Harrower from Roger Hutchinson's book.
 Produced by the National Theatre of Scotland and Communicado Theatre Company, directed by Gerry Mulgrew, it toured Scotland in Autumn 2011 and in the Summer of 2013.
 Calum's Road, a radio play written by Colin MacDonald and starring Ian McDiarmid, was broadcast on BBC Radio 4 in October 2013.
 Gillian Reynolds, in the Daily Telegraph, described it as "a story to inspire".

 A dance "Calum's Road" was choreographed by British circle dancer Cindy Kelly, and it is regularly done by circle dance groups worldwide.